seyos11/Installation-recipe-of-NFV-cluster/README.md

 If it was considered to install a multi-node cluster, it would be necessary to deploy more machine with the same ova and insall microk8s in these machines.

 Now it is time to give permissions to the master node to microk8s to be used.
 The command required are the following:
 ```
 sudo usermod -a -G microk8s $USER
 sudo chown -f -R $USER ~/.kube
-su - $USER
+su - $USER (password: 'xxx')
 ```

 Also, the interface of host-ony network must be forced as it was forced in osm machine